crbassett/Studium/collections/_translations/gold-nugget-8-second-sermon-festival-reformation.md

 And what is the work which the modern world and also this new homeland of ours, and therefore also we, have to thank for this blessing?
 It is none other than the work of the Lutheran Reformation.
 Therefore, my brothers, let us truly and vividly visualize what power would now possess the Christian lands and also this new homeland of ours if in the Reformation the papacy’s antichrist system of power, force, torment, blood, and murder had not been exposed in its shame by God’s Word.
 The Christian Church would finally have transformed into a monarchy extending over the entire world and finally everything which is called man would have had to tremble under the pope’s scepter of iron and blood.
 Therefore let us thank our faithful God today and worship him from the heart and praise him who has redeemed us from such a dreadful tyranny through the work of the Reformation and has given us along with millions of our forefathers and contemporaries the grace to plant the tree of freedom of religion and conscious, under whose shade we can live peacefully in abundance of physical and spiritual blessing, especially here.

-###II.
+### Part II.

-Of course, my friends, the true freedom of religion and conscious rests also on the principle that it is not the statutes of men but only the Word of God which may rule in the Church.
+Of course, my friends, the true freedom of religion and conscience rests also on the principle that it is not the statutes of men but only the Word of God which may rule in the Church.
 Therefore let me today remind you secondly that also this principle was again brought to light and to prevalence.

 My friends, as dreadful as the tyranny was which the popes and their assistants imposed upon the Christians that they sought to force them to their own belief through external power, through fire and sword, it was still in no way the most dreadful and most terrible thing which the Christians suffered through the papacy.
 Through it the papacy still took from the Christians no more than the poor temporal life and helped them into heaven all the earlier and to an all the more radiant crown.
 Yes, when the popes became more and more drunk on the blood of the saints, it became all the clearer that the papal throne was the throne not of Christ, but of the Antichrist, the throne of Satan, and through this the eyes of not a few were opened concerning the secret power of lawlessness.
 But the most dreadful and most terrible thing was this: that little by little the principle emerged, and finally also they preached it into the hearts of Christians, that it is not only the written word but also the statutes of men which bind a Christian’s conscious.
 For through this the papacy has not killed mere thousands *physically,* as it has with its external force, but it has eternally corrupted and murdered millions *spiritually,* namely, their souls, and deceived them about their savior, about grace, about heaven and salvation with satanic tricks.
 They taught, at first concealed but finally more and more impertinent and free, that the Church, and by this they meant the pope along with his bishops and priests, stand in Christ’s place, that it has the spirit of Christ and therefore cannot err, that not only can it alone understand and interpret the Word of God but also even what it teaches, establishes, and institutes beyond and contrary to God’s Word is to be observed the same as the clear teachings of the Word of God and institutions of Christ.
 Therefore it must be obeyed unconditionally.
 Every Christian must believe and do whatever it orders to believe and do under penalty of a loss of divine grace and salvation.
 Whoever contradicts and is disobedient to the Church contradicts Christ himself and rebels against him.
 It alone has the keys of the kingdom of heaven.
 Therefore only through it can the Christian attain the blessings of grace and of salvation.
 Its excommunication is God’s excommunication and is to be feared even if it excommunicates unjustifiably.
 The laity are not allowed to read God’s Word or even to look into it.
 In the Church assemblies no lay person is allowed to raise his voice and judge concerning matters of doctrine, faith, and conscious.
 The Church, that is, the pope and his spirituality, ought to rule.
 The laity ought to let themselves be ruled by it, subject themselves to it and obey it.